ixgnoy/TravelNow/README.md

 - One-to-One Relationship between Book and Package (one booking can be within only one package).
 <br>
 Latest Feature:
-- Implemented Intelligent Chabot using Gemini API (Flash 2.0 Model) with restricted safety feature to avoid offensive language:
+- Implemented Intelligent Chabot using Gemini API (Flash 2.0 Model) with restricted safety feature to avoid offensive language:<br>
-- I chose to use a **microservice architecture with Node.js** to build the chatbot using the **Gemini API** because it allows for better scalability, modularity, and easier maintenance.
+- I chose to use a Microservice Architecture with Node.js to build the chatbot using the Gemini API because it allows for better scalability, modularity, and easier maintenance.
 By isolating the chatbot functionality into a separate microservice, it becomes independent from the main application, making it easier to update, debug, and scale as needed.
 Node.js is ideal for this setup due to its non-blocking, event-driven nature, which enables efficient handling of API requests and real-time communication.
 This approach also keeps the system flexible and allows other parts of the platform to interact with the chatbot via a simple API call.

   <img src="image_chatbot/chatbot.png"/>
 <br>